 There are several mulberry varieties - the red, dark purple, white, and pink mulberry varieties.
 All the varieties will be sticky moist when ripe.
 The red and dark purple mulberries taste more like blackberries.
 The white mulberry has a honey sweetness while the pink variety is sticky sweet.

 Mulberry can be eaten fresh, or with cream and honey.
 They can be added to your salad and great as jams, jellies, and syrups.
 They don't freeze well so, use them immediately.
 Because of their high water content and thin skins, they tend to get moldy or ferment fast.
 If you have a lot, it is best to turn them into jams, syrups, or bake as cakes.

 Dried mulberry is more crunchy and is a good healthy snack.
 It can be used as pie fillings and as mulberry muffins.
 For some variety, you can add it to your cookies, cakes, ice creams, and yogurts.

 You can enjoy the benefits of Mulberry by drinking Mulberry tea or from its tea leaves extract.

 This mulberry leaves extract is now available in capsule form.
 This is great for weight loss, boost immunity level, and as a source of antioxidants.

 I find this capsule form convenient instead of the dried mulberry when I travel.

 My Other Hubs on Healthy Food

-Pomegranate is one of the essential ingredients in the Middle Eastern and Mediterranean foods.
-The nutritional benefits of taking pomegranate vinegar is now popular outside of these markets.
+Pomegranate is one of the essential ingredients in Middle Eastern and Mediterranean foods.
+The nutritional benefits of taking pomegranate vinegar are now popular outside of these markets.
 Read more on Health Benefits of Pomegranate Vinegar

 Vinegar is one of the most versatile items that any household should have.
 With the many health benefits of eating dates, the benefits of taking dates vinegar are numerous.
 Read more on Health Benefits of Dates Vinegar